dcminter/blog-dns-d/README.md

-# blog-dns-d - abusing DNS for micro-blogging
+# blog-dns-d - a daemon for micro-blogging via DNS TXT records

 The idea is that this will allow micro content (limited to 255 bytes not counting the DNS query/answer overhead) to be rendered when a suitable nerd polls the DNS server